luque667788/simple_pi_media_player/HOWTO.md

 ## Basic Usage

-### Network Configuration via RASPAP
+### Network Configuration via RaspAp

 Once the Raspberry Pi boots up with the flashed SD card, it creates a Wi-Fi hotspot.

 1. **Connect to the Hotspot**:
-   - Search for a Wi-Fi network named "RASPAP".
+   - Search for a Wi-Fi network named "RaspAp".
    - Connect to this network using the password: ChangeMe.

-2. **Accessing the RASPAP Web Interface**:
+2. **Accessing the RaspAp Web Interface**:
    - After connecting to the Raspberry Pi's Wi-Fi network, open a web browser.
    - Navigate to: http://raspberrypi.local (Alternatively, use http://10.3.141.1 when in hotspot mode).
    - Log in using the credentials provided in the previous section.

-3. **Using RASPAP**:
+3. **Using RaspAp**:
-   - RASPAP (Raspberry Pi Access Point) simplifies network management, allowing you to:
+   - RaspAp (Raspberry Pi Access Point) simplifies network management, allowing you to:
      - Monitor basic system statistics.
      - Configure the Raspberry Pi to connect to an existing Wi-Fi network.
      - Perform basic system commands like rebooting or shutting down the Pi.
    - Note: If your computer is connected only to the Raspberry Pi's hotspot, your computer will not have internet access.
-To allow both internet access, use RASPAP to connect the Pi to your local Wi-Fi network, and then connect your computer to the same network.
+To allow both internet access, use RaspAp to connect the Pi to your local Wi-Fi network, and then connect your computer to the same network.
    - For more details, visit: https://raspap.com/#promo

 ### Accessing the Video Control Interface